PavelMKh/market-data-app/README.md

 ## ⭐ Features
 - Stock prices history from MOEX ISS (https://www.moex.com/a2193)
 - Historic candles from AlphaVantage (https://www.alphavantage.co/)
+- saving data to a local repository (MongoDB)
+- uploading data for all tickers in your MongoDB database from the last date to the current one (from MOEX only)

 ## 💻 Usage
 ### 1. Historic candles from MOEX ISS